 Parameter Description Region Select the region of the VPC that needs to communicate with the on-premises data center.

-Parameter Description Name Specifies the virtual interface name.
+Name Specifies the virtual interface name.
 The name can contain 1 to 64 characters, including letters, digits, underscores (), hyphens (-), and periods (.).
 Connection Specifies the connection with which the virtual interface is to be associated.
 A virtual interface can be associated with only one connection.
 Virtual Gateway Select the virtual gateway with which the virtual interface is to be associated.
 A virtual interface can be associated with only one virtual gateway.
 VLAN Specifies the virtual interface VLAN ID.
 You need to configure the VLAN if you create a standard connection.
 The VLAN for a hosted connection will be allocated by the carrier or partner.
 You do not need to configure the VLAN.
 Bandwidth Specifies the virtual interface bandwidth in the unit of Mbit/s.
 If the selected connection is a hosted connection, the virtual interface exclusively uses the connection bandwidth.

+Parameter Description IP Address The value can be IPv4 or IPv6 .
+Family If the address type of the selected virtual gateway does not match the address type of the virtual interface peer, the virtual interfaces cannot communicate with each other after being created.
+NOTE Direct Connect allows you to create virtual interface peers to support IPv4/IPv6 dual stack.
+The IP address type of a virtual interface peer is determined by the associated connection.
 Local Gateway Specifies the IP address for connecting to the cloud network.
 Remote Gateway Specifies the IP address for connecting to your on- premises network.
-Remote Subnet Specifies the subnets used by the on-premises network.
-Specifies the remote subnet using CIDR notation.
+Remote Specifies the subnets used by the on-premises network.
+Subnet Specifies the remote subnet using CIDR notation.
 You can enter a maximum of 50 subnets.
 Ensure that each subnet is unique and separate every two subnets with commas (,).
 Routing Mode Specifies the routing mode.
 Two options are available, Static and BGP .
 If there are two or more connections, select BGP routing.
 BGP ASN Specifies the autonomous system number (ASN) of the BGP peer.
 BGP MD5 Authentication Key Specifies the MD5 password of the BGP peer.

-Parameter Description

 Description Provides supplementary information about the virtual interface.
 You can enter 0 to 128 characters.

-3{Management}
+3 Management